timwaters/mapwarper/README_API.md

 Gets a GML string containing coordinates for the polygon(s) to mask over.
 No authentication required.

-NOTE: The correct way to find the path to the mask is to get the Map object and look in it's links
+> ** Note: The correct way to find the path to the mask is to get the Map object and look in it's links

 ```
 "mask": "http://warper.wmflabs.org/mapimages/260.gml.ol",